Careers in Finance Jobs, Salaries, and Education for Aspiring Financial Professionals

 Financial professionals encounter myriad situations in their jobs and must be able to find solutions to whatever problems arise.

-Financial professionals should have mathematical literacy, the ability work with and reason with numbers, interpret charts, and use mathematical data to solve problems.
+Financial professionals should have mathematical literacy, the ability to work with and reason with numbers, interpret charts, and use mathematical data to solve problems.

 Math is a language unto itself, but people who work in finance often must translate that information into strategies that are understandable to others with varying degrees of financial background.
 They must be able to communicate information and its implications in simple and concise terms—whether written, verbal or, increasingly, through visual data representation.